Princeton-CDH/pemm-scripts/DEPLOYNOTES.md

 0.3
 ---

-Adds a new column to Story Instance sheet.
-Manually insert a new column before the Notes field, then run "Set up active sheet" and "Setup validation."
+This release adds a new column to Story Instance sheet and updates validation across sheets.
+Manually insert a new column before the Notes field, then run "Set up all sheets" and "Setup validation."

 0.2